subspace/subnomicon/docs/rewards_fees.md

 ## Dynamic Issuance

-The issuance of the newly minted SSC by the protocol is dynamic and depends on the block height and the recent demand for blockspace.
+The issuance of the newly minted ATC by the protocol is dynamic and depends on the block height and the recent demand for blockspace.

-Initially, farmers receive exactly 0.1 tSSC for the block rewards for the blocks they propose and 0.1 tSSC for votes they submit.
-Subspace implements a decay function, that will gradually reduce these rewards every block as the chain progresses.
+Initially, farmers receive exactly 0.1 tATC for the block rewards for the blocks they propose and 0.1 tATC for votes they submit.
+Autonomys implements a decay function, that will gradually reduce these rewards every block as the chain progresses.
 Over the long-term, the decrease follows the exponential decay:

 $$\text{reference\_subsidy}=\text{initial\_subsidy}*e^{-\text{initial\_subsidy}*(n-\text{decay\_block\_start})/\text{max\_issuance\_tokens}}$$

-where $\text{initial\_subsidy}=0.1$ tSSC per block, $n$ is current block height, $\text{decay\_block\_start}=718 959$ is the block when the decay function was activated, and $\text{max\_issuance\_tokens}=100 000 000$ tSSC is the total number of credits to be ever issued by the Gemini-3h testnet protocol for this reward.
+where $\text{initial\_subsidy}=0.1$ tATC per block, $n$ is current block height, $\text{decay\_block\_start}=718 959$ is the block when the decay function was activated, and $\text{max\_issuance\_tokens}=100 000 000$ tATC is the total number of credits to be ever issued by the Gemini-3h testnet protocol for this reward.
 Both block proposer rewards and vote rewards are computed using the same formula.

 This smooth reduction allows for higher rewards for early adopters, gradual increase of the circulating supply in a more controlled manner and an extended lifetime of issuance for the long-term viability of the chain.

 On Gemini-3h, the reference subsidy issuance is expected to decay following the curve below.
-For example, for the first 1 296 000 blocks (~90 days) it starts at 0.1 tSSC per block and decreases as follows:
+For example, for the first 1 296 000 blocks (~90 days) it starts at 0.1 tATC per block and decreases as follows:

 <div align="center">
     <img src="/img/Gemini3h_Issuance_Decay-light.svg#gh-light-mode-only" alt="Gemini3h_Issuance_Decay" />